bolan9999/react-native-largelist/docs/en/V3/Loading.md

 ```$js
 import { LargeList } from "react-native-largelist-v3";
-import { ChineseWithLastDateFooter } from "react-native-spring-scrollview/Customize";
+import { NormalFooter } from "react-native-spring-scrollview/NormalFooter";
 ```

 It is easy to support loading more data with LargeList.
 React-native-spring-scrollview offers a `NormalFooter` for you.
 And you can try other loading footers in the [Customize](https://github.com/bolan9999/react-native-spring-scrollview/tree/master/src/Customize) dir.